OCHA-DAP/ocha-anticipy/docs/source/datasources/codab.rst

 In the case of Nepal, the layers have the names ``npl_admbnda_adm0_nd_20201117.shp``, ``npl_admbnda_adm1_nd_20201117.shp``, and ``npl_admbnda_adm2_nd_20201117.shp``

-``admin_level_max``: The maximum admin level available in the layers.
-In the case of Nepal, the layer level numbers range from 0 to 2, so the maximum should be 2.
+``layer_base_admin_levels:``: The admin levels that follower the base name format.
+In the case of Nepal, the layer level numbers range from 0 to 2, so this should be [0,1,2]

 ``custom_layer_name``: A place to list any other layers that don't correspond to the admin level format specified above.
 In the case of Nepal, there is a layer for districts